Skip to content

 Part e is plugin with the default multiplicity 0..1.
 At run-time at most one instance of capsule D can be imported into it.
 That instance must already have been created in another part, for example part c.

 Part f uses a C++ expression for specifying the multiplicity.
-This can for example be useful if the multiplicity is defined in C++ as a macro, a template parameter or a constexpr.
+This can for example be useful if the multiplicity is defined in C++ as a macro or a constexpr.

 Parts can be shown in a structure diagram: